TheProfitPilgrim/MF_research_app/reports/Report ss_1.md

 2. Number of funds in the portfolio doesn't really seem to affect the portfolio returns that much but general trend is, more concentrated = better returns.
 3. As the track record requirement of the fund decreases, the portfolio returns increase
 4. If someone had used ss_1 to form a portfolio anytime in the past decade, they are guaranteed to outperform the Nifty 50 and Nifty 500 (and that too by almost 2x in most cases).
+5. However portfolios formed using ss_1 severly underperform Nifty Midcap 100 in all time frames.
+The reason for this is suspected to be the Midcap Index's massive "fragile" rise in Price without the Earnings to back it up - This is investigated in [Indices : Price vs Earnings](https://github.com/TheProfitPilgrim/MF_Backtest_app/blob/main/reports/index_earn_vs_price.md)

 ### Goals and assumptions :
 * Test a selection system based on 2 parameters :